jax-b/ModulerKTNE/README.md

 Lets start out with my overall plan!
 Each module should be self contained, meaning that that module knows weather or not it is solved.
-Each module should be able to be configured from the central controler to replicate game senarios.
+Each module should be able to be configured from the central controller to replicate game scenarios.
-The central controler should have a easy to use web interface.
+The central controller should have a easy to use web interface.
 Each module should look like it does in the game.
-The game should know if it is being tamperd with.
+The game should know if it is being tampered with.

-Coms between the central controller and the modules will likely use I2C with a master intreupt line.
+Coms between the central controller and the modules will likely use I2C with a master interrupt line.